DataDog/hiring-engineers/answers.md

 Note: The snapshot is of a single graph/metric/widget - not the entire timeboard

 3. Bonus Question: What is the Anomaly graph displaying?
 The anomaly algorithm takes previous the data stream and trains a model function for future prediction.
 The grey overlay then represents the expected values based on this function.
-If the data recieved deviate from the trained function predictive span, it is highlighted in red or orther color as an anomaly.
+If the data received deviates from the trained function predictive span, it is highlighted in red or other color as an anomaly.
 The deviation is then also taken as an input for the predictor.
 The more data the more precise the analysis.
 I have used basic anomaly detection with simple but efficient algorithm, but there are several other options available.

 ## Monitoring Data
 1. Create a new Metric Monitor that watches the average of your custom metric (my_metric) and will alert if it’s above the following values over the past 5 minutes: